 Kapha skin- oily/large pores

 Kapha is water and earth.
 Think of that combination- it is muddy, moist.
 Their skin tends to be oily, with large pores; but when in balance, their skin is soft, supple, cool, and moist.
 Kapha skin has a generous amount of collagen that prevents premature wrinkles and other signs of aging, so they look much younger than their age;) In fact, they say that people of kapha nature have skin like a china doll.
 These folks will thrive with a plant-based diet.
 Stay away from heavy foods like dairy and meat.
 Avoid processed sugars, oily and fried foods which will congest your skin.
 Combine foods with pungent herbs to kindle your agni (the digestive fire).
 Use herbs like cayenne, cinnamon, black pepper.
 Try to incorporate a light detox from time to time (here is a how-to), lots of fresh green vegetables, fruits, and liquids.
 Also, workout, if you are able.
 You have amazing stamina, so use it in any way that you can.
 I have been doing home workouts- it’s SO fun.
-I do the sculpt society a few times a month, sometimes the 45-minute classes, sometimes 20.
-I can almost feel the rejuvenation afterward 🙂 Use the code SHAKINGMYTOFU for a 2-week free trial, and 25% off your first month.
-I’m just sayin’!
-You might also want to look into yoga that is heating.
+You might want to look into yoga that is heating.
 Think of Bikram, Ashtanga, and Vinyasa Yoga with lots of rapid moves, sun salutations, and heart openers like Camel Pose and Fish Pose (asanas that would be too ‘heating’ for us pitta folks, but great for Kapha to increase heartbeat).
-I use Alo Moves at least a few times a week.
-There seems to be an endless supply of classes for every need.
+I use Alo Moves at least a few times a week- there are cardio workouts, HIIT, pilates, barre, and more.
 Highly, highly recommended.
-Type SMT15 at checkout for 15% off annual membership.
+Type SMT25 at checkout for 25% off annual membership.